metapolator/metapolator/elements-of-design.md

 * The characters can also be edited by users: double click to get a text edit box; this allows users to set up their own identification system;
 * when a master is not part of the current selection, clicking its view column toggles display of this master in the specimen (in either Parameters or Design Spaces view); a highlight in this column confirms the view mode;
-  * mouse-down in the view column, drag across multiple masters, release: switches the view mode of all masters involved on/off, depending on whether the mouse-down master went on or off.
+  * mouse-down in the view column, drag across multiple masters, release: switches the view mode of all masters involved on/off, depending on whether the mouse-down master went on or off;
+  * the toggle is on mouse-down; when the mouse is down and moved outside the view column, the item is un-toggled (also for the swipe action above); when the mouse is released outside the view column, the view state of the item is un-changed(also for the swipe action above).
 * being (de)selected does not change the view mode of a master.

 ##### control column